If your flow isn't working as expected, follow this article to troubleshoot common issues.

-There are two situations where a new subscriber getting added to a list will not also get queued up for a welcome series (or any flow) configured to trigger off this list:
+There are two situations where a new subscriber who is added to a list will not also be queued up for a welcome series (or any flow) configured to trigger off this list:

-- It isn’t possible to trigger flows off of lists that are synced through MailChimp.
-If you are syncing all of your subscriber lists from MailChimp, you will not be able to configure flows to send to these subscribers as they opt-in.
+- It isn’t possible to trigger flows off of lists that are synced through other ESPs, like Mailchimp.
+If you are syncing all of your subscriber lists from Mailchimp, you will not be able to configure flows to send to these subscribers as they opt in.

-- If someone is added to your newsletter list by clicking the Subscribe to Newsletter box upon checkout, they will NOT get queued up for your welcome series flow.
+- If someone is added to your newsletter list by clicking the Subscribe to Newsletter box at checkout in your ecommerce store, they will NOT be queued up for your welcome series flow.
 This is a default setting because typically the welcome series is designed for new customers/visitors.
-Someone could check this Accepts Marketing box for the first time during their 100th purchase, and it might not be appropriate for this person to get queued up for your welcome series.
+Someone could check this Accepts Marketing box for the first time during their 100th purchase, and it might not be appropriate for this person to receive your welcome series.
 If you would like us to adjust this setting for your account, please contact our Success Team.

-Another common use-case is when Klaviyo captures a Placed Order metric through an integration, and the data we receive along with this Placed Order metric includes an Items property.
+Another common use case is when Klaviyo captures a Placed Order metric through an integration, and the data we receive along with this Placed Order metric includes an Items property.
 This Items property captures all items purchased in the order and it is always synced and stored as an array, which is the list data type in Klaviyo.
-This allows us to store the one property -- Items -- but have that property include a series of values (i.e. each item purchased in the single order), where each value in the array can be identified individually.
+This allows us to store the one property — Items — but have that property include a series of values (e.g., each item purchased in the single order), where each value in the array can be identified individually.
 The same is true for the Collections property synced along with Placed Order or Ordered Product.

 If you are filtering based on Items or Collections and using "equals" where the data type is string, your flow will not work.
 Instead, the data type must be set to list and the condition will look like, "where [Items or Collections] contains _____."